electricaio/web/README.md

-### How to get going
+### How to setup

-1. Clone this repository `git clone git@github.com:electricaio/web-react-test.git`
-1. Run: `nvm install | nvm use`
+1. Run: nvm install | nvm use
-1. Run: `npm i` to install the dependencies
+1. Run: npm i to install the dependencies
-1. Run: `npm run start` to run start the application
-1. The browser should automatically open at `http://localhost:3000`
+1. Run: npm run start to run start the application.
+The browser should automatically open at http://localhost:3000
+1. Start coding!

+### Directory Structure

+Components - Reusable, simple, generic components (e.g buttons, fonts, and basic layout containers) Modules - Specific implementations of generic components.
+Includes container components, redux actions/reducers.
+Pages - Where all your pages go.
+Pages should be very plain and only contain a few sub-components including layouts

+### Component Library

+Ant Design (https://ant.design/docs/react/introduce) is used to build the UI components.
+Ant design has a large set of high-quality React components out of the box.

+### How to build

+1. Run: `npm run build` to build website into `/public` folder